Taihō Kōki: Fighting style

 Taihō was noted for his skill and power when he grabbed his opponents' mawashi or belt– techniques known as yotsu-sumo.
 His preferred grip was hidari-yotsu, a right hand outside, left hand inside position.
-His most common winning move was yori-kiri, a straightforward force out, which accounted for about 30 percent of his wins.
-His most frequently used throws were sukuinage (the beltless scoop throw) and uwatenage (the overarm throw).
+His most common winning move was yorikiri, a frontal force out, which accounted for about 30 percent of his wins.
+His most frequently used throws were sukuinage (beltless arm throw) and uwatenage (overarm throw).
+Although critics said he lacked a clear winning-strategy, Taihō himself said, "If you're fixated on a style, you'll be in trouble if it's blocked.
+I was able to adapt to any situation.
+That was my approach: a natural style."

 He was particularly diligent about training, and was known to invite every new member of the top division to train with him.

 Family

 He married in 1966 at the height of his fame (coincidentally, the final day of the May Tournament that year, which he won, was also his 26th birthday), to the daughter of a ryokan proprietor.
 Their lavish reception at the Imperial Hotel was attended by 1000 guests and over 200 reporters.
 He was the first to hold a press conference afterwards, now a common occurrence with sumo marriages.

 Taihō's youngest daughter married the former sekiwake Takatoriki, who took over the running of Taihō stable (renamed Ōtake stable) after Taihō's retirement.
 When Ōtake was dismissed from sumo after a gambling scandal, he divorced Taihō's daughter.
 Taihō's grandson Konosuke Naya (born 2000) joined Ōtake stable as a professional sumo wrestler in January 2018, initially fighting under the shikona Naya before switching to Ōhō.
 He was followed into sumo by his brothers Kosei in November 2019, with the shikona Mudōhō; and Takamori in March 2020, initially with the shikona Hozan before switching to Naya.
 Taihō's fourth and eldest grandson, Yukio Naya (born 1994), is a professional wrestler.